 The Bottom Line

 Data breaches are a menace that is only getting worse.
-But the good news is that the right combination of technology tools, proactive strategies, and strong technology leadership can minimize risks and ensure a rapid response and resolution when security incidents occur.
+However, the good news is that the right combination of technology tools, proactive strategies, and strong technology leadership can minimize risks and ensure a rapid response and resolution when security incidents occur.

 What is your approach to data security?
 Be sure to join The CTO Club’s newsletter for more industry news and discussions!